AJFrazer/CPHLRmaster/README.md

 # CPHLRmaster
-A google chrome plugin to collect and format Westlaw statutes into the CPHLR format with credit histories.
+<i>A google chrome plugin to collect and format Westlaw statutes into the CPHLR format with credit histories.</i>

 Hello colleagues and friends!